-If a man takes low dose aspirin, could it affect fertility or increase the chance of birth defects?
+If a male takes low dose aspirin, could it affect fertility or increase the chance of birth defects?

-It is not known if low dose aspirin could affect a man's fertility (ability to get a woman pregnant) or increase the chance of birth defects above the background risk.
-In general, exposures that men have are unlikely to increase risks to a pregnancy.
+It is not known if low dose aspirin could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.